 Philadelphia is one of the cities of significance in Tubman’s remarkable story.
 It’s where she ended up in 1849 after fleeing slavery in Maryland and where she orchestrated subsequent trips to free others.

 This celebration of Harriet Tubman is also timely since it is believed that this March is the bicentennial of her birth, her 200th birthday.
 (Due to a lack of accurate records for those born enslaved, this is uncertain.)

-This traveling statue of Tubman by sculptor Wesley Wofford has been in New Jersey, New York, Maryland, Alabama and North Carolina and will be making its way back to New York once leaving Pennsylvania at the end of March.
+This traveling statue of Tubman by sculptor Wesley Wofford has visited New Jersey, New York, Maryland, Alabama, and North Carolina and will be making its way back to New York once leaving Pennsylvania at the end of March, 2022.

 Philadelphia Mayor Jim Kenney remarked: